Jaleel White: Other career highlights

-White was the original English voice of the popular video game character Sonic the Hedgehog, having been cast in 1993 (pre-dating Martin Burke and Ryan Drummond).
+White was the original English-language voice of the popular video game character Sonic the Hedgehog, having been cast in 1993 (pre-dating Martin Burke and Ryan Drummond).
 He voiced the character in all of the DiC-produced animated series: Adventures of Sonic the Hedgehog, Sonic SatAM, and Sonic Underground, as well as the Christmas special, Sonic Christmas Blast.
 In Underground, White also voiced Sonic's brother and sister, Manic and Sonia.
-White did not return to voice Sonic when Sonic X was released in 2003.

 In 1999, White returned to television in the UPN sitcom Grown Ups.
 The series was based around White as a young man striking out into adulthood.
 He also co-produced and wrote some episodes for the show, in which he starred as "J", a college graduate struggling to establish his role in life as an adult.
 The pilot episode featured another former child actor, Soleil Moon Frye, known for her role as Punky Brewster, as the girl whom he chose as a roommate.
 The show received poor reviews from critics but debuted in second place in the ratings upon its premiere.
 However, ratings soon dropped and UPN canceled the series after one season.

 White's acting roles have not been restricted to sitcoms.
 He has provided his voice to several animated projects including Warner Bros.'
 1998 film Quest for Camelot.
 In 1999, he provided the voice for a teenaged Martin Luther King Jr., in Our Friend, Martin.

 In 2001, White graduated from UCLA with a degree in film and television.
 He has continued acting and has had small parts in the films Big Fat Liar (in a cameo role) and Dreamgirls, and was featured as the lead role in the direct-to-DVD comedy Who Made the Potatoe Salad? in 2006.
 In 2007, he guest-starred on the CW series The Game, followed by a role as a law school graduate interviewing for a job at Crane, Poole and Schmidt in the ABC legal drama Boston Legal.